jflec/Slime-Guy/README.md

 # Background

 Slime Guy throws the user straight into slime action.
 After committing countless horrendous crimes against humanity, Slime Guy was banished to the deepest darkest depths of Hell.
-It is up to the player to decide if Slime Guy survives and redeems himself, otherwise Slime Guy will Slime Die.
+It is up to the player to decide if Slime Guy survives and redeems himself, otherwise Slime Guy more like Slime Die.

 # Functionality